0BAB1/HOLY_CORE_COURSE/readme.md

 ## 🤝 Contributing

 Contributions welcome!
-Typo fixes, documentation improvements, bug reports — all appreciated.
+Typo fixes, documentation improvements, bug reports are all appreciated.

+> [!WARNING]
-> ⚠️ Large architectural PRs have low chances of being merged.
+>  Large architectural PRs have low chances of being merged.
 Open an issue first to discuss.

-**Community Spotlight:** Check out [VERY HOLY CORE](https://github.com/jbeaurivage/very-holy-core) by @jbeaurivage — a Veryl rewrite of the HOLY_CORE! *Impressive, Very nice.*
+**Community Spotlight:** Check out [VERY HOLY CORE](https://github.com/jbeaurivage/very-holy-core) by @jbeaurivage: a Veryl rewrite of the HOLY_CORE! *Impressive, Very nice.*

 ## 📜 A Note on AI & Content